JasonMorgan/JasonMorgan.github.io/_posts/2020-12-06-multi-cluster-linkerd.md

 ![pods](/images/tmc-linkerd-node-pods.png)

 After the control plane is available you can check the status of linkerd using the cli. linkerd goes out of it's way to be easy to use and debug.
-With that in mind they added the check option into the cli so you can get an at a glance health check.
+With that in mind they added the check option to the cli so you can get an at a glance health check.
 Once again be sure you're running this for each workload cluster.

 ```bash
 # Run this once per cluster